 During an interval during a performance of Chicago, he found out that he'd landed the Country GP role.
 It would be life-changing, in terms of the acting roles that opened up to him.
 Set in 1945, Country GP saw Tupu (then Larney Tupu) playing the conscientious and successful GP David Miller.
 “There are things I identify with in his character.
 His quietness, his seriousness,” said Tupu at the time.

 Though the character’s nationality was downplayed onscreen, the fact that this nostalgic primetime show had put a polynesian in the main role marked a big step.
 During Country GP’s extended television run another Samoan actor, teen Faifua Amiga, made his mark in feature Kingpin, and polynesian tele-movie Mark II followed in 1986.

 Ironically, five years before, Tupu had auditioned for the movie of Albert Wendt's Samoans in NZ tale Sons for the Return Home.
 Though his father won a part as parent to the main character, Tupu junior got only a fleeting role.
 “I just didn’t look Samoan enough.
 I’ve been mistaken for everything else, Italian, Greek.”

 After two seasons on Country GP, Tupu relocated to Australia in the hopes of more acting opportunities.
-He would return to New Zealand occasionally to act in coming years - including for his movie debut, 1988 comedy Send a Gorilla, and to play straight-laced casino manager David Spence over two series of Marlin Bay.
+He would return to New Zealand occasionally to act in coming years — including for his movie debut, 1988 comedy Send a Gorilla, and to play straight-laced casino manager David Spence over two seasons of Marlin Bay.

 In Australia, Tupu changed the spelling of his first name to Lani, after tiring of casting people who expected that Larney meant he was of Irish descent.